The Boathouse Sketrick

 • Strangford Lough Yacht Club, which welcomes temporary members, is within walking distance.
 See club website for sailing courses.

-• Kayaks and Canoes can be rented locally
+• Kayaks and Canoes can be rented locally.
+For children explore Delamont Country Park and Adventure Playground.

 • There is riding, walking and golf at Mahee Golf Course, fifteen minutes away by car.